 Dropping Courses - A student may drop a full term course at any time through the end of the second week of a semester without the course appearing on the student's record.
 After that time, a student officially withdrawing will receive a "W" on their academic transcript.
-Students may drop a course with a "W", up to the end of the thirteenth week (or 75% of the course).
+Students may drop a course with a "W", up to the end of the fourteenth week or 75% of the course whichever is less.
 It is the students' responsibility to drop a course.
 Failure of a student to drop from a course may result in an "F" in the course.
-The instructor may also initiate dropping a student from class before the thirteenth week (or 75% of the course).
+The instructor may also initiate the dropping of a student.